 It sets a bad precedent and shows an insensitivity to the various cultures and people of color that comprise the sport.
 As cbssports.com writer Mike Axisa recalled, No one seems to mind Tim Tebow wearing his hat to the side.

 This situation gives us some insight into why the Braves, an organization that finished in first place every season from 1995-2005 has only done it once since.
-The last four years they’ve had a losing record, something they’ve only done three times since 1991.
+The last four years have been losing ones, something they’ve only done three times since 1991.
 The game passed the organization by a bit and publicly demanding that Acuna “conform” to a certain look is an example of the organization’s misplaced focus.

 I’ve seen him for the past 3 years and I know how special he is.”
 Andruw Jones, who knows something about being a @Braves phenom, discusses his work with #Braves outfielder Ronald Acuna.
 Watch: https://t.co/Sh233Ok0oZ